 STI ESG has obtained preliminary approvals from various local banks for the refinancing of its bonds maturing in March 2024.
-Negotiation and documentation of the said credit facilities are ongoing as at November 21, 2023.
+Negotiation and documentation of the said credit facilities are ongoing as at October 13, 2023.

 In relation to the Group's interest-bearing loans and borrowings from a local bank, the debt service cover ratio, based on the consolidated financial statements of the Group, is also monitored on a regular basis.
 The debt service cover ratio is equivalent to the consolidated EBITDA divided by total principal and interests due for the next twelve months.
 The Group monitors its debt service cover ratio to keep it at a level acceptable to the Group, the lender bank and the STI bondholders.
 The Group's policy is to keep the debt service cover ratio not lower than 1.05:1.00.
-DSCR as defined in the loan agreements with the local bank, as at September 30, 2023 and 2022 are 0.62:1.00 and 2.49:1.00, respectively.
-As at June 30, 2023, the Group's DSCR is 0.60:1.00.
+DSCR as defined in the loan agreements with the local bank, as at June 30, 2023 and 2022, is 0.60:1.00 and 1.95:1.00, respectively.
 In anticipation of the reclassification to current liabilities of the STI bonds maturing in March 2024, STI ESG requested for a waiver of the DSCR from the local bank.
 The request for the waiver of the DSCR for the periods ending June 30, 2023 and December 31, 2023 was granted by the local bank on August 15, 2022.
-With this waiver, STI ESG is compliant with the above covenants as at June 30, 2023.
-Under the Term Loan Agreement, the debtto-equity ratio and DSCR testing is done semi-annually, that is, as at June 30 and December 31 of each year.
-STI ESG is compliant with the debt-to-equity ratio as at September 30, 2023 and June 30, 2023.
-STI ESG is likewise compliant with the DSCR imposed under the bond trust agreement governing its bond issue. iACADEMY is compliant with the DSCR required by the local lender bank.
+STI ESG is compliant with the DSCR imposed under the bond trust agreement. iACADEMY is compliant with the DSCR required by the local lender bank.